grofandriska/Dungeon/README.md

 Dungeon Adventures : Untold Story

-This is my pure java practice project from a tutorial and my ideas.
+This is my pure java practice project from a youtube tutorial and my ideas.
 I am using own and downloaded tiles so far for rendering using javax.This is an 2D adventure RPG game.
-The player can move around the map, pick up and interact with objects.
+The player can move around the map, pick up Objects and interact npcs .

 The code is under development.